HellBus1/VentNote/README.md

 <br />

 ## 📑 Contact
 Please feel free to reach out to me via email, Twitter, or LinkedIn if you have anything to discuss.
-And if you like this project, don't forget to leave a clap to my medium or star to show your support.
+And if you like this project, don't forget to leave a clap on my Medium or a star to show your support.